OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.1/office.context.mailbox.item.md

 Displays a reply form that includes the sender and all recipients of the selected message or the organizer and all attendees of the selected appointment.

 > [!NOTE]
-> This method is not supported in Outlook on iOS or Android.
+> This method is not supported in Outlook for iOS or Outlook for Android.

-In Outlook on the web, the reply form is displayed as a pop-out form in the 3-column view and a pop-up form in the 2- or 1-column view.
+In Outlook Web App, the reply form is displayed as a pop-out form in the 3-column view and a pop-up form in the 2- or 1-column view.

 If any of the string parameters exceed their limits, `displayReplyAllForm` throws an exception.